hey24/SharkBait/README.md

   </ol>

 ## About
-<p>SharkBait is a marketplace to rent a shark, you can list your shark or find yourself a new friend!</p>
+<p>SharkBait is a wesbite and online marketplace to rent and list sharks - you can hire out your shark or find yourself a new friend!</p>
 <p>Just to let you know, we don't deal with deliveries.</p>
 <p>Visit the website online:</p>
 https://sharkbait-hey24.herokuapp.com